 Click OK when done.

-You may need to restart your NetIQ services.
+You may need to restart your NetIQ Access Manager services.

-You should replace <YOUR_SERVER> with the name of your configured NetIQ server/cluster.
+You should replace <YOUR_SERVER> with the name of your configured NetIQ Access Manager server/cluster.

-2.17.
-In the SAML 2.0 tab, check the Encrypt assertions checkbox to have NetIQ encrypt messages it sends to Bizagi.
+4.17.
+In the SAML 2.0 tab, check the Encrypt assertions checkbox to have NetIQ Access Manager encrypt messages it sends to Bizagi.

 Do not check the Encrypt name identifiers checkbox.